 How will the 2020 GIPS standards impact alternative managers?

 The goal of the GIPS standards is to promote full disclosure and fair representation of performance results in an apples-to-apples format so that prospective investors get a consistent view of performance from one manager to another.
 The 2020 edition of the GIPS standards should be appealing to alternative investment managers for the following reasons (among others).

-Get a jump start on how the 2020 GIPS Standards may impact your firm during the complimentary webcast "The GIPS Standards: Are You Ready for 2020?"
-ACA Performance Services’ Crista DesRochers and Gabe Glass highlight the material changes to the GIPS standards, including how the final version compares to the 2020 GIPS Standards Exposure Draft.
+Get a jump start on how the 2020 GIPS standards may impact your firm during the complimentary webcast "The GIPS Standards: Are You Ready for 2020?"
+ACA Performance Services’ Crista DesRochers and Gabe Glass highlight the material changes to the GIPS standards, including how the final version compared to the exposure draft.
 Watch On Demand.

 ACA Performance Services assists many different alternative asset managers in their efforts to claim compliance with the GIPS standards and ultimately become verified.
 If your firm is looking for more information into this effort, please contact Christie Dillard.

 About ACA Performance Services

 ACA Performance Services provides GIPS compliance verification and consulting services to investment managers around the globe.
 Our team — comprised of more than 80 professionals with extensive GIPS standards and performance experience — is the largest group of GIPS compliance professionals in the world solely dedicated to GIPS compliance verification and related services.